-That guitar became known as “Ol Hoss” and was played by Doc on many recordings, including the Nitty Gritty Dirt Band’s Will the Circle Be Unbroken, on which Merle Travis famously commented that Doc’s guitar “rings like a bell.”
+As a result, that guitar became known as “Ol Hoss” and was played by Doc on many recordings.
+One of these recordings includes the Nitty Gritty Dirt Band’s Will the Circle Be Unbroken.
+During this recording, Merle Travis famously commented that Doc’s guitar “rings like a bell.”

-Continuity is important.
+Continuity is important, and we know the history of Gallagher Guitars.
 We’ve got all the same molds.
 We will be making the same models and we plan to have some stock models for inventory in the retail shop.
 So many people love their Gallagher guitars and the Gallagher family.
-We understand the responsibility of the stewardship of Gallagher and intend to honor that legacy.
+Therefore, we understand the responsibility of the stewardship of Gallagher and intend to honor that legacy.

 “From the very beginning it has been a team effort,” said Don Gallagher, who worked alongside his father until J.W.
 Gallagher passed away.
 “My dad always had folks working in the shop who shared his standards and played a significant role in the process.
 We have helped David locate many of the people who worked with us over the years.
 It means a great deal to me that the business is continuing.”
 And the first guitar to be built in the new shop?
-The first one will be a Doc Watson model.
+Building off the history of Gallagher Guitars, the first one will be a Doc Watson model.